-Spans on separate persistent disks that add up to 50 TB or less can be considered equal to a single 50 TB span for performance purposes.
+Spans on separate Persistent Disks that add up to 50 TB or less can be considered equal to a single 50 TB span for performance purposes.

 Disable lazy initialization and enable DISCARD commands

-discard option enabled.
+Persistent Disk works well with the discard operations enabled.
 However, you

 can optionally run